 Every year, a survey is conducted among ESSEC students.
-In 2020, the average rental paid by a student is $1162, not inclusive of Utilities and Wi-Fi.
-You can view the full survey results at link
+In early 2022, the average rental paid by a student is $1276, not inclusive of Utilities and Wi-Fi.
+You can view the full survey results here.

 Factors affecting Rent

-1. Location - areas near Central Business District e.g. Marina Bay and Tiong Bahru fetch higher rental.
+1. Location - areas near Central Business District, e.g. Marina Bay and Tiong Bahru fetch higher rental.
 Affluent residential estates like Bukit Timah and Holland Village also fetch higher rental.
-More about location at link
+Read more here.

-2. Property Type - Rooms in Housing Development Board (HDB) Flats fetch the lowest rental, followed by Condominiums, and landed properties (houses) fetch the highest rental.
-More about Property Type at link
+2. Property Type - Rooms in Housing Development Board (HDB) flats fetch the lowest rental, followed by condominiums, and landed properties (houses) which fetch the highest rental.
+Read more here.

 3. Whether you are dealing with the landlord, agent or a full-service provider.
 If you deal with the landlord directly, you won't need to pay commission and have more negotiating power.
 If you deal with an agent, you will pay a commission but you have the option of viewing multiple properties managed by the agent.
 If you engage a full-service provider, they take care of everything and you pay a premium rent.